How to Use the Database

 - Repatriation date

 - Slated for destruction?
 Yes/No

 - Munich No.

 Searching by date

-The date format in the Attributes Section is: year-month-date (yyyy-mm-dd)
+The date format is: year-month-date (yyyy-mm-dd)

 For wartime searches, narrow your queries by using year and month since, in a number of instances, there are no exact dates at which inventories were taken at the Jeu de Paume.

 Example: Type 1944-04-00 for April 1944 and you will retrieve over 90 items.

 Delimit your query by selecting a medium.
 Click on "paintings" and you will generate a list of 18 paintings that were inventoried by the ERR staff at the Jeu de Paume in April 1944.